BonaDrone/documentation/README.md

 |  21-24  |  demandsToRate  |                                  -                                  | Sets the demands to rate factor                                                                                                                                   | 224-PID_CONSTANTS: msg param 5                                                                                                                         |
 |  25-28  |      levelP     |                                  -                                  | Sets the Level P value for Roll and Pitch                                                                                                                         | 224-PID_CONSTANTS: msg param 6                                                                                                                         |

+The script [set_params](https://github.com/BonaDrone/documentation/blob/master/extras/scripts/set_params.py) under `/extras/scripts` can be used to change the parameters.
+Type:
+`$ python3 set_params.py -h`
+to see how to use it.

 ### EEPROM Mission storage

 When programming a mission, the navigation related data is stored in the EEPROM from address 100 until the end.